-between a show dog and a well bred non show dog is like the difference between Elle Mc Pherson and her sister Mimi- both are very nice but only one became a super model - that does not mean that there was anything wrong with Mimi- just that she did not meet the criteria for a super model and it is the same with show quality dogs
+The easiest way to understand the difference between a show dog and a well bred non show dog is like the difference between Elle Mc Pherson and her sister Mimi- both are very nice but only one became a super model - that does not mean that there was anything wrong with Mimi- just that she did not meet the criteria for a super model and it is the same with show quality dogs had seen them in the street she had been disappointed because they did not look like the photos she had admired.
+She was pleased to see the dogs because they looked like proper Griffons.
+And lets face it - if you are going to pay several thousand dollars for a Griffon because you love the breed you deserve to get a dog that actually looks as it should

-While a well- bred non show Griffon still looks like an attractive Griffon- a poorly bred Griffon may be smaller or much larger, weedier or very heavy, have a strange mouth, have a variety of health issues or some don't even look like Griffons.
+• While a well bred non show Griffon still looks like an attractive Griffon- a poorly bred Griffon may be smaller or much larger, weedier or very heavy, have a strange mouth, have a variety of health issues or some don't even look like Griffons.